moriyaya/TriCo/README.md

 # [ACMMM 2024] Enhancing Images with Coupled Low-Resolution and Ultra-Dark Degradations: A Tri-level Learning Framework
-By Jiaxin Gao and Yaohua Liu
+By Jiaxin Gao and Yaohua Liu; Dalian University of Technology

 ## Pipeline
 <p align="center">